Non Hodgkin Lymphoma Clinical Trial

 PRIMARY OBJECTIVE:

-To determine the maximum tolerated dose (MTD) of VSV-hIFNβ-NIS in different treatment regimens (alone [Group A, F, G], in combination with ruxolitinib [Group B] and in combination with cyclophosphamide [Group C]) in patients with relapsed/refractory multiple myeloma, acute myeloid leukemia, or T and B-cell lymphoma, or histiocytic/dendritic cell neoplasms; and in combination with ruxolitinib and cyclophosphamide [Group C] in relapsed/refractory multiple myeloma patients; in combination with ipilimumab and nivolumab in patients with multiple myeloma [Group D] and in patients with T-cell lymphoma [Group E].
+I. To determine the maximum tolerated dose (MTD) of VSV-hIFNβ-NIS in different treatment regimens (alone [Group A, F, G] in combination with ruxolitinib [Group B] and in combination with cyclophosphamide [Group C]) in patients with relapsed/refractory multiple myeloma, acute myeloid leukemia, T and B-cell lymphoma, or histiocytic/dendritic cell neoplasms; in combination with ipilimumab and nivolumab in patients with multiple myeloma [Group D] and in combination with ipilimumab and cemiplimab in patients with T-cell lymphoma [Group E].

 SECONDARY OBJECTIVES: